Ferrari California: Stop/start technology

 The California was the first Ferrari road car to offer stop/start technology.
 What was an option package and called the HELE system (High Emotion / Low Emission) allowed the engine to shut off while at extended idle and start again immediately upon pushing the accelerator pedal.
 While this technology was not always well received by many of the Ferrari Tifosi, it did allow for substantial tax savings upon sale in certain governmental jurisdictions.
 Later Ferrari models also offered this technology which has subsequently become common or mandatory in certain markets.

 Performance

-The original California had a top speed of 310 km/h and it could accelerate from 0-100 km/h in four seconds.
+The original California had a top speed of 310 km/h and could accelerate from 0-100 km/h in four seconds.
 Although that model was 180 kg heavier and 22 kW less powerful than the mid-engined F430, the California reached 60 mi/h in the same time as the F430 due to the dual-clutch transmission.